 Key Term | Definition |

-Non-associative learning | Comprised of habituation, sensitisation and desensitisation, and is the response of the horse to an object, person or situation. |
+Non-associative learning | Comprised of habituation and sensitisation, non-associative learning describes the horse’s response to an object, person or situation. |

-Habituation | The horse’s reaction to an object, person or situation decreases through repeated exposure, simply put, the horse gets used to it. (e.g., your horse gets used to seeing a new bench placed next to the arena). |
+Habituation | If a horse becomes habituated to an object, person or situation, their reaction decreases through repeated exposure.
+Simply put, the horse gets used to it (e.g., your horse gets used to seeing a new bench placed next to the arena and their reaction to it decreases over time). |

-Sensitisation | The horse’s reaction to an object, person or situation increases (e.g., your horse starts responding to lighter leg aids). |
+Sensitisation | If a horse becomes sensitised to an object, person or situation, their reaction increases through repeated exposure (e.g., your horse starts responding to lighter leg aids). |

-Associative learning | Comprised of classical and operant conditioning which are training methods based on the association of a cue and the addition or removal of a reinforcement or punishment. |
+Associative learning | Comprised of classical and operant conditioning; these training methods are both based on the association between a cue and an outcome. |

-Classical conditioning | Creation of an association between two events, in which one predicts the other (e.g., when you enter the feed room, your horse may display certain behaviours in anticipation of being fed, as they have linked you entering the feed room with getting food). |
+Classical conditioning | Classical conditioning occurs when the horse makes an association between two events in which one predicts the other (e.g., when you enter the feed room, your horse may display certain behaviours in anticipation of being fed, as they have linked you entering the feed room with them receiving food). |

-Negative reinforcement | Removing something the horse doesn’t like when they perform a desired behaviour to make it more likely to happen in future (e.g., applying leg aids and removing the leg aid when the horse responds correctly). |
+Negative reinforcement | Negative reinforcement describes a training method in which something the horse doesn’t like is removed from the situation when they perform a desired behaviour (e.g., removing the leg aid when the horse responds correctly).
+The aim is to make the behaviour more likely to happen in future. |

-Positive punishment Note: this strategy is often unhelpful and always ethically questionable. | Adding something the horse doesn’t like when they perform an undesired behaviour to make it less likely to happen in future (e.g., smacking your horse on the nose if they try and bite you.
-Biting can be a sign of pain or discomfort, if you are concerned about your horse’s behaviour consult your vet or a qualified equine behaviour professional.) |
+Positive punishment Note: this strategy is often unhelpful and always ethically questionable. | Positive punishment describes a training method in which something the horse doesn’t like is added to the situation when they perform an undesired behaviour (e.g., you smack your horse on the nose if they try to bite you).
+The aim is to make the behaviour less likely to happen in future.
+Note that biting can be a sign of pain or discomfort; if you are concerned about your horse’s behaviour, consult your vet or a qualified equine behaviour professional. |

-Negative punishment | Removing something the horse likes when they perform an undesired behaviour to make it less likely to happen in future (e.g., your horse tries to bite you as you enter their stable to put their feed bowl down, so you remove the food.
-Removing valuable resources such as food can lead to an escalation of aggressive behaviour and should be used under the supervision of a qualified equine behaviour professional.) |
+Negative punishment | Negative punishment describes a training method in which something the horse likes is removed from the situation when they perform an undesired behaviour (e.g., your horse tries to bite you as you enter their stable to put their feed bowl down, so you remove the food).
+The aim is to make the behaviour less likely to happen in future.
+Note that removing valuable resources such as food can lead to frustration and an escalation of aggressive behaviour and is not recommended. |

 Positive and negative reinforcement and positive and negative punishment can be tricky concepts to get your head around, particularly as they sound similar.
 The diagram shows they key differences between them.
 Where possible, positive reinforcement (R+) should underpin training and positive punishment (P+) should be avoided as it is an ethically questionable practice that is unlikely to get you the results you want.
 Horses have been shown to respond to patience and reward when training and building trusting relationships with our equine partners.